fcr--/fat32defrag/README.md

 dd if=/dev/zero of=image.orig bs=$((1024*1024)) count=50
 mkfs.vfat -F 32 image.orig
 mkdir -p image.mountdir
-sudo mount image.orig image.mountdir/ -o loop
-cd image.mountdir
-sudo luajit -e 'for i=1,1700000,100 do for n in("abc"):gmatch"."do fd=assert(io.open(n,"a"))for j=i,i+99 do fd:write(n," ",i,"\n")end fd:close()end end'
+cat  # this cat is to remind you that you shouldn't copy commands without reading them first, so ignore this line sudo mount image.orig image.mountdir/ -o loop cd image.mountdir sudo luajit -e 'for i=1,1700000,100 do for n in("abc"):gmatch"."do fd=assert(io.open(n,"a"))for j=i,i+99 do fd:write(n," ",i,"\n")end fd:close()end end'